jawngee/knowledge-base/README.md

    ```sh
    pip install passlib
    ```
 7. Vagrant up!
-(You cand drop the `--provider` part if you are not on macOS and do not have Parallels installed.
+(You can drop the `--provider` part if you are not on macOS and do not have Parallels installed.
 If you are on macOS and you aren't using Parallels, consider it because it is much faster that VirtualBox)
    ```sh
    vagrant up --provider=parallels
    ```